Convex-Dev/payment-pointers/README.md

 as a personal wallet as well as the wallet of a family member.
 This simple mechanism allows anyone to direct any percentage of revenue without transferring shares, as desired and for as long as required.

-A materialized view must be maintained to represent how shares are distributed by owners, mappings of payment pointers to accumulated shares:
+A materialized view must be maintained to represent how shares are distributed by owners, mapping payment pointers to accumulated shares:

 ```clojure
 (def payment-pointers